January is Birth Defects Prevention Month

 Practicing the following five tips and sharing them with friends and family is a great start for promoting ways to reduce the chance that a child will be born with a birth defect.

-• Vitamins can be found at most local pharmacies and grocery stores.
-Check the label on the bottle to be sure it contains 100% of the daily value (DV) of folic acid, which is 400 mcg.
+- Vitamins can be found at most local pharmacies and grocery stores.
+Check the label on the bottle to be sure it contains the recommended daily amount of folic acid, which is 400 mcg.

-• Be sure to check the nutrition facts label and look for one that has "100%" next to folate.
+- Be sure to check the nutrition facts label and look for foods that have plenty of folic acid.

 Resources: